 So shorter subframe exposure time, what’s the big deal?

 As I mentioned before – it is a chain of dependencies.
-Probably the reader is aware of so called planetary imaging, when we use CMOS cameras at high gain setting and ver short exposure times (in the milliseconds range) to collect large amount of subframes and then select best of them and stack to achieve high resolution image.
+Probably the reader is aware of so called planetary imaging, when we use CMOS cameras to astrophotography at high gain setting (low read noise) and very short exposure times (in the milliseconds range) to collect large amount of subframes and then select best of them and stack to achieve high resolution image.
 This is the very opposite end of long exposed subframes with CCD cameras.
 But there are whole range of subframe exposure times between minutes and milliseconds that we can use.
 And in this range we can select some optimal values suitable for our needs.
 There are several aspects to consider.

 Seeing and resolution